-SECTION 3.04 GRANTOR'S PRIOR APPROVAL FOR USE OF GRANT FUNDS FOR PRE-AWARD AUTHORITY EXPENDITURES OR EXPENDITURES PURSUANT TO AN LONP.
-Unless Grantor has provided prior approval, prior to execution of the FFGA, Grant funds will not be disbursed and may not be expended for expenditures allowable under an LONP from the FTA, or for the following purposes allowable under Pre-Award Authority: utility relocation, real property acquisition and associated relocations, vehicle purchases, demolition, and procurement of long lead items.
+Authority Expenditures.
+Unless Grantor has provided prior approval, prior to execution of the FFGA, Grant funds will not be disbursed and may not be expended for the following purposes allowable under Pre-Award Authority: utility relocation, real property acquisition and associated relocations, vehicle purchases, demolition, and procurement of long lead items.
 Grantor will only authorize Grant funds to be expended on such activities if Grantee can demonstrate to Grantor's satisfaction that the activity has a critical path schedule or cost impact.